Learn how easy it is to make unique, ecoprint papers with this natural leaf printing technique.

 The bottom part of my stack of cards – the iron dipped part – partially slipped into the water so they are much more saturated with color.
 Overall, though, I’m pretty happy with the result of both the iron and the copper prints.

-Pop a piece of eco print paper in a frame and hang it in your foyer or give it as a Christmas gift!
-They also make wonderful homemade Journals.
+Why not pop a piece of eco dyed paper in a frame and hang it in your foyer?
+You can also make wonderful diy bookmarks and greeting cards.

 And don’t forget to check out my Eco Printing on Fabric tutorial.
-Eco Printed Silk Scarves make fabulous DIY gift ideas.
+Handmade Silk Scarves also make fabulous DIY gift ideas.
 I hope you will give this amazing process a try.

 India Flint, the originator of the EcoPrint process also teaches eco printing and fiber art workshops around the world.

 Related Natural Dyeing Tutorials